AtrishHub/backend/README.md

 - If you get errors about missing tables/columns, make sure you have run all migrations.
 - If you get errors about missing entity files, check your import paths in `src/data-source.ts` (use only relative imports).

+When we add another coloumn in the existing entity or table we have to run this command----

+npx ts-node ./node_modules/typeorm/cli.js migration:generate src/migrations/Add[YourNewColumnName]To[YourTableName] -d src/data-source.ts

+Example-- like we add new coloumn name:IsPersonal in the table Name: Teams then for this command is:--

+npx ts-node ./node_modules/typeorm/cli.js migration:generate src/migrations/AddIsPersonalToTeams -d src/data-source.ts

+This command update the migrations files in the code---

+Now we have to apply these Migrations in database for which we have to run command:---

+npx ts-node ./node_modules/typeorm/cli.js migration:run -d src/data-source.ts

+----if we have to add new table-----

+like we have to add new table name:Teams the we have to do following things:

+firstly update the data-source.ts file-- add teams entity in the file.

+after that run command--

+npx ts-node ./node_modules/typeorm/cli.js migration:generate src/migrations/add-[entity name]-entity -d src/data-source.ts

+example--

+npx ts-node ./node_modules/typeorm/cli.js migration:generate src/migrations/add-Teams-entity -d src/data-source.ts

+after that apply migrations by running command---

+npx ts-node ./node_modules/typeorm/cli.js migration:run -d src/data-source.ts